 Founder & Technical Lead

 Security-focused applied AI lab.
-Builder-operator across architecture, implementation, deployment, and iteration.
+Builder-operator across architecture, implementation, deployment, and iteration — bare metal to paid Pro tier on the VS Code Marketplace.

-Continuity — Persistent context system for AI-assisted development.
+Continuity — Persistent memory and runtime governance for AI-assisted development.

 - Identified the core failure mode: AI assistants produce inconsistent output because architectural decisions, constraints, and rationale are lost between sessions.
 Treated context as infrastructure, not convenience.

-- Built MCP security interception layer that validates and gates tool execution before LLM-initiated actions reach the file system or external services — enforcement boundary, not policy document.
+- Built the MCP security interception layer that validates and gates tool execution before LLM-initiated actions reach the file system or external services — enforcement boundary, not policy document.
+Intercept → Pause → Evaluate → Enforce pipeline operating under a Compromised Context threat model.

 - Designed human-in-the-loop correction model: corrections stored as scoped annotations with timestamps, not global overrides.
 Prevents contamination of unrelated future outputs and resolves conflicts deterministically (narrower scope wins within applicability window).

 - Security-first defaults: 100% local storage, zero telemetry, on-device vector index.
+Develops against a self-hosted inference stack (Ollama on TrueNAS SCALE) using the same MCP protocol it ships to users on Anthropic, Gemini, or OpenAI — backend is swappable, application code is identical.
 Shipped to VS Code Marketplace October 2025; active paid users in production.

 RedArchives — Tamper-evident digital evidence platform.